is enjoyed on more than one tier. While fans of the pros have the National Football League

 - Eddie Robinson: Was the legendary head coach at Grambling, a historically black school in Louisiana, from World War II until the 1990s.
-Won 17 conference titles and nine black college national titles, and ended his career with 408 wins, second only to Gagliardi and the most among any coach who spent at least 10 seasons in Division I.
+Won 17 conference titles and nine black college national titles, and ended his career with 408 wins, at the time the most in college history at any level (now third behind Gagliardi and Paterno).

 - Eric Crouch: A record holding QB for Nebraska who won the 2001 Heisman Trophy (in one of the closest votes ever, narrowly beating out Rex Grossman and Ken Dorsey,) as well as being one of the last great "option" quarterbacks in major college football.

 - Ty Detmer: Was a record-shattering passer for BYU and winner of the 1990 Heisman Trophy.
 Was inducted into the College Football Hall of Fame in 2012.

 - Doug Flutie: Won the 1984 Heisman Trophy playing for Boston College.
 Is probably best remembered for his "Hail Mary" touchdown pass to defeat Miami, which is frequently rated as one of the greatest plays in college football history.
 Went on to have a successful professional career as well in the CFL and NFL.